Where to Buy Used Curriculum

 Facebook resale groups are usually the first place I look for used curriculum.
 There are many groups for buying and selling used curriculum, such as:

 These are only a few of the more popular curriculum resale groups.
 If you do a quick search on Facebook, you will find many more.
 Just be aware, you’ll have better luck finding what you are looking for in one of the larger groups.
-Before buying or selling in a group, always read the group’s rules first.
+Before buying or selling in a group, always read the group’s rules.
 They can usually be found either in a pinned post or in the group’s description.
 Also, for your protection, conduct all transactions through PayPal.
 Never send money to someone you don’t know using PayPal’s “friends and family” option.
 Doing this allows the seller to avoid fees, but the buyer loses all protection.
 So, if the item never arrives or isn’t as described, you’ll lose your money.
 Instead, ask the seller to invoice you and send the funds as a payment for “goods or services.”

 Second Harvest is a small, family-owned curriculum resale business.
 Their well-organized online store is a good place to look for traditional textbook curriculum.
-Their prices are typically 25 to 75% less than new prices.
+Their prices are typically 25 to 75% less than new books.

 Homeschool Events and Curriculum Sales